Iddodo/barebonespaginator/README.md

 **data** | Array | The data which will be manipulated for pagination (Default: An array of HTMLElements).
 **pagingElement** | HTMLElement | The element where the relevant items per page will appear.
 **paginationBarElement** | HTMLElement | The element where the pagination bar will appear. paginationFunction *optional*| Function | Takes 2 parameters: *page data* and *paging element*.
+This function will be executed on page change.
 The default pagination function outputs HTMLElements to the paging element.
 If you would like to achieve different functionality, by all means. firstPageIsOne *optional* | Boolean | Makes it so that the visual representation of page numbers would start from 1 rather than 0.